 Museum of Pop Culture (MoPOP)

 Calling all Kool-Kats!
 The Museum of Pop Culture (MoPOP) is the place to be if you want to explore the world of television, music, and popular media.
-Just next to the Space Needle, this gem is not to be missed.
-In fact, if you’re only going to visit one museum throughout your stay in Seattle, you should make it this one.
+Just next to the Space Needle in the Uptown (Lower Queen Anne) neighborhood, this gem is not to be missed.
+In fact, if you’re only going to visit one Seattle museum on your vacation, you should make it this one.

 Throughout the interactive exhibits at the Museum of Pop Culture, formerly the Experience Music Project, you’ll get inside the private lives of some of rock & roll’s greatest legends and a behind-the-scenes look at the making of horror films.